cmmvio/cmmv-docs-en/1-Fundaments/1-Settings.md

 # Settings

-The system configuration for a CMMV project is managed through a ``.cmmv.config.js`` file in the root directory.
+The system configuration for a CMMV project is managed through a ``.cmmv.config.cjs`` file in the root directory.
 This file defines various settings, such as:

 * **Server Settings:** Configures the host and port for the application.
 * **I18n:** Manages internationalization with locale files and default languages.